FairnessResearch/Fairness-testing-of-Autonomous-Driving-Systems/README.md

 ## Datasets

-In this directory, we present the datasets used in our experiments.
-The "Datasets" directory is organized into three aspects: the four testing datasets we used in RQ1 (overall), the partitioned datasets in each scenario (partitioned) in RQ2 and all the images that contain ground-truth persons labels(these images used for partitioning in RQ2).
-The structure of the directory is as follows (the numbers in parentheses represent the number of images in each folder):
+In this directory, we present the datasets utilized in our experiments.
+The "datasets" directory is organized around three aspects: the four testing datasets used in RQ1 (overall), the partitioned datasets in each scenario (partitioned) in RQ2, and all images containing ground-truth person labels (used for partitioning in RQ2).
+The directory structure is as follows (numbers in parentheses indicate the number of images in each folder):

 ```
-Datasets
+datasets
 |
 |-- image_person
 |   |-- image_person(#5,933)